This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• Use a box grater or the coarse disc grater of a food processor to grate the onions.
+Grating the onion: Use a box grater or the coarse grating disc of a food processor to grate the onion.

 Nutrition